pimutils/khal/doc/source/usage.rst

         A concatenation of start-style, to-style, and end-style OR an appropriate symbol.

-.. option:: start-date-once

-        The start date, so long as that date has not yet been printed.

-.. option:: start-dayname-once

-        The start dayname, so long as that date has not yet been printed. eg Tomorrow, or Wednesday.

-.. option:: start-date-once-newline

-        A newline if start-date-once is not "".

 By default all-day events have no times.
 To see a start and end time anyway simply add `-full` to the end of any template with start/end, for instance `start-time` becomes `start-time-full` and will always show start and end times (instead